What to Expect During Your First Session

 - $220.00 for 60 minute therapy session

-I encourage you to read the article Why Wouldn't I Use My Insurance
+Why Wouldn't I Use My Insurance Benefits

-I am a contracted provider with Premera Blue Cross, LifeWise, and Regence.
-My counseling fees are also covered by many of the Blue Cross/Blue Shield PPO plans.
-As exceptions do occasionally occur, typically due to third-party behavioral health benefit subcontracts, please make certain to contact your insurance company directly to verify coverage.
-A Pre-Visit Insurance Worksheet can be downloaded, if desired, to assist you in this process.
+I am currently a contracted provider with Premera and Regence.
+My fees are also covered by many of the Blue Cross/Blue Shield PPO plans.
+It is the client’s responsibility to contact their insurance carrier prior to initiating care to verify coverage and to assess all relevant benefit details.